Jetsurf/jet-bot/README.md

  - `/s3 storedm add TRIGGER` : Sends a DM when gear with TRIGGER arrives.
 TRIGGER is Name of gear/brand of gear/main ability on gear
  - `/s3 storedm remove TRIGGER` : Removes you from getting a DM with TRIGGER (see above for TRIGGER)
  - `/s3 storedm list` : Shows your current triggers for getting a DM on items arriving in the store
+ - `/s3 replays watch` : Watches for new replays to post in a channel for 2 hours.
+Rerun to refresh the timer.

 ### Music Commands